audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     not been tested, and is known to have a number of issues with both reliability and useability.
 Patches to improve both will be welcomed.

- * Linux only: Playback may fail with no devices detected if using OSS emulation under ALSA.

  * Linux (Debian-derived) only: Audacity configure script does not detect libsoundtouch on the system and so Change Pitch and Change Tempo effects are disabled.
 This is a debian bug (#476699), which can be